Canada Post: Snap Admail

-On September 22, 2014, Canada Post unveiled Snap Admail™, an all-in-one online tool that is aimed to support small businesses in the creation and execution of direct-marketing campaigns.
+On September 22, 2014, Canada Post unveiled Snap Admail, an all-in-one online tool that is aimed to support small businesses in the creation and execution of direct-marketing campaigns.

-E-Commerce

-Canada Post store
+Store

 Canada Post operates a store front that sells a variety of stamps, and postal supplies to the public.
 The personal shop is focused on nominal postage, shipping supplies, and prepaid envelopes while the collectors shop has a selection of limited edition definitive and commemorative stamps as well as coins.

-Comparison shopping

-On October 26, 2010, Canada Post launched a comparison shopping service for Canadians.
-This service, Canada Post Comparison Shopper, allowed shoppers to find and compare product available to Canadians from over 500 stores across the USA and Canada.
-Notable features included price comparison, store policy information, cross-border shipping, duties and fees estimation, price history charts, reviews and color search ability.
-As of October 2012 the Comparison Shopper service is no longer available.

 Issue of stamps

 Although Canada Post is responsible for stamp design and production, the corporation does not actually choose the subjects or the final designs that appear on stamps.
 That task falls under the jurisdiction of the Stamp Advisory Committee.
 Their objective is to recommend a stamp program that will have broad-based appeal, regionally and culturally, reflecting Canadian history, heritage, and tradition.

 Before Canada Post calls a meeting of the committee, it also welcomes suggestions for stamp subjects from Canadian citizens.
 Ideas for subjects that have recently appeared on a stamp are declined.
 The committee works two years in advance and can approve approximately 20 subjects for each year.

 Once a stamp subject is selected, Canada Post's Stamp Products group conducts research.
 Designs are commissioned from two firms, both chosen for their expertise.
 The designs are presented anonymously to the committee.
 The committee's process and selection policy have changed little in the thirty years since it was introduced.

 Notable stamps include Canadian definitive postage stamps like the Queen Elizabeth II definitive stamps, the Canada Post millennium stamps, and an assortment of ice hockey and Olympic stamps.